juhele/CzechRad/HARDWARE_details/readme.md

 The GPS chip is mounted directly on the main board, features concurrent reception of up to 3 GNSS (GPS, Galileo, GLONASS, BeiDou), industry leading –167 dBm, navigation sensitivity.

 Our field tests confirmed quicker position fix, possibly better sensitivity and precision.

+## Quicker charging compared to bGeigie

+- MAX1811 charging circuit by Maxim Integrated
+- at least 2 times quicker charging than bGeigie, but still "battery friendly"